ChengJianH/CDC/README.md

 * munkres
 * easydict

-**Optional**:
 * nvidia-dali
 * matplotlib
 * seaborn
 * pandas
 * umap-learn
+* h5py
+* scikit-learn
+* hydra-core

+**Conda Pack is available at [Conda Pack](https://drive.google.com/file/d/1EkQKSSflM908WvF5KkaoTCkzEcptrJdD/view?usp=sharing)** with Python 3.7.4, CUDA 11.7, torch 1.13.0 and torchvision 0.14.0.

 ## Training
 ### A. Pretrain
-This part is cloned from solo-learn (a library of self-supervised methods).
-For pretraining the backbone, follow one of the many bash files in `scripts/pretrain/`.
+This part is cloned from [solo-learn](https://github.com/vturrisi/solo-learn) (a library of self-supervised methods).
+For pretraining the backbone, follow one of the many script files in `scripts/pretrain/`.

 ```bash
 python main_pretrain.py \